hoomantalakian/NFT-Land-web3/README.md

-# This is a NFT Explorer With help of:
+# This is a NFT Explorer with the help of:
 - Next.js
 - Alchemy API
 - Tailwindcss